theianchia/predicting-flight-delays/README.md

 Refer <a href="#datasets">here</a> for a detailed breakdown of features from datasets and links to the dataset

 ### Motivations
+Airline companies took the hardest hit during the pandemic due to travel bans and restrictions.
+As the pandemic eases into the new normal, reopening borders and relaxed travel restrictions is leading air travel back to pre pandemic levels.
+Given the sudden recovery and demand in travel, how can we help airlines better mitigate the negative impacts of flight delays so as to serve their customers better.

 <p align="right">(<a href="#top">back to top</a>)</p>